 crosstabs female by honcomp /statistics risk.

 As you can see in the output below, we get the same odds ratio when we run the logistic regression.
+(NOTE: Although it is equivalent to the odds ratio estimated from the logistic regression, the odds ratio in the "Risk Estimate" table is calculated as the ratio of the odds of honcomp=0 for males over the odds of honcomp=0 for females, which explains the confusing row heading "Odds Ratio for female (.00/1.00)").
 If we calculated a 95% confidence interval, we would not want this to include the value of 1.
 When we were considering the coefficients, we did not want the confidence interval to include 0.
 If we exponentiate 0, we get 1 (exp(0) = 1).
 Hence, this is two ways of saying the same thing.
 As you can see, the 95% confidence interval includes 1; hence, the odds ratio is not statistically significant.
 Because the lower bound of the 95% confidence interval is so close to 1, the p-value is very close to .05.
 We can use the /print = ic(95) subcommand to get the 95% confidence intervals included in our output.

 There are a few other things to note about the output below.
 The first is that although we have only one predictor variable, the test for the odds ratio does not match with the overall test of the model.
 This is because the test of the coefficient is a Wald chi-square test, while the test of the overall model is a likelihood ratio chi-square test.
 While these two types of chi-square tests are asymptotically equivalent, in small samples they can differ, as they do here.
 Also, we have the unfortunate situation in which the results of the two tests give different conclusions.
 This does not happen very often.
 In a situation like this, it is difficult to know what to conclude.
 One might consider the power, or one might decide if an odds ratio of this magnitude is important from a clinical or practical standpoint.